oconnor663/jacko.io/posts/snooze.md

 [^cleanup]: On Unix it's technically possible to do cleanup in these situations
     with hooks like [`pthread_atfork`] and [`pthread_cleanup_push`], but it's not practical.
 Preventing memory leaks, for example, would mean registering callbacks for every single allocation.
-Even worse, we'd need to find some way to do so _atomically_, so that cancellation or forking can't occur in between an allocation and its registration.
+Even worse, we'd need to do that _atomically_, so that cancellation or forking can't occur in between an allocation and its registration.
 We can postpone cancellations with [`pthread_setcancelstate`], but forking has no equivalent.
 And there are no cleanup hooks for `TerminateThread` on Windows.

 [`pthread_atfork`]: https://man7.org/linux/man-pages/man3/pthread_atfork.3.html
 [`pthread_cleanup_push`]: https://man7.org/linux/man-pages/man3/pthread_cleanup_push.3.html